After Kangana Ranaut Supports Cauvery Calling, Shah Rukh Khan & Nawazuddin Siddiqui FOLLOW SUIT!

 Help our farmers and support my campaign to donate trees here: https://t.co/4TE5UHYh6n #CauveryCalling

-Others such as Dia Mirza, Kajal Aggarwal, and Tamannaah Bhatia have also made similar videos, on the importance of acting now to protect our environment, urging fans to contribute to the planting of trees around Cauvery.
+Others such as Dia Mirza, Juhi Chawla, Kajal Aggarwal, and Tamannaah Bhatia have also made similar videos, on the importance of acting now to protect our environment, urging fans to contribute to the planting of trees around Cauvery.

 Our farmers feed 1+ billion people but they are barely eating properly. #CauveryCalling can improve farmers' condition dramatically. @tamannaahspeaks, @KanganaTeam & I will make it happen.
 What about you?— Kajal Aggarwal (@MsKajalAggarwal) September 5, 2019